Matt Asiata: 2016 season

 On March 16, Asiata re-signed with the Vikings.
 After Adrian Peterson was lost for a majority of the season due to a torn meniscus in Week 2 against the Green Bay Packers, Asiata earned the start for the game at Carolina in Week 3, but carried the ball just six times for 15 yards, and caught his lone target for four yards.
 He finished the 2016 season with 121 carries for 402 rushing yards and six rushing touchdowns to go with 32 receptions for 263 receiving yards in 16 games and six starts.

 Detroit Lions

 On May 30, 2017, Asiata signed with the Detroit Lions.
-On September 1, 2017, he was released by the Lions.
+On September 1, he was released by the Lions.

 Salt Lake Stallions

-In 2018, Asiata signed with the Salt Lake Stallions of the Alliance of American Football for the 2019 season.
-Asiata's totals were 7 rushes for 10 yards and a touchdown.
+On October 4, 2018, Asiata signed with the Salt Lake Stallions of the Alliance of American Football.
+Asiata's totals were seven rushes for 10 yards and a touchdown.
 He was placed on injured reserve on March 12, 2019.
 The league ceased operations in April 2019.